Meet The Family

 Kaden, Nate and Cristy's youngest, is starting to learn the ropes and helps in his own way.
 His favorite job: Maple Candy taste tester.

-Dave started DHM with a handful of maple trees in his backyard in 1968.
-He still works hard to maintain his woods and help with syrup production.
+Dave started making maple syrup in 1968, with a handful of maple trees in his parents' backyard.
+To this day, he still maintains his woods and helps with syrup production.
 Dave has been a staple at the CNY Regional Market for over 40 years!
 Find him in the A shed every Saturday.

 Gerry is Dave's wife and has also been a familiar face at the CNY Regional Market for quite some time.